diabeticus95/inzynierka/README.md

 Więcej informacji i instrukcja korzystania z programu w pdf'ie z pracą.
 _____
-Engineering honors thesis on Physics Faculty, WUT.
+Engineering thesis on Physics Faculty, WUT.
 Program with graphic interface can be used for:
 * generating diffractive lenses with selected parameters
 * adding Zernike aberrations